 Conversational AI is more than a simple chatbot

 Although many companies see Conversational AI as just another type of chatbot, there is much more behind it.
-Because Conversational AI goes far beyond a conventional chatbot and thus sets the new standard for the customer experience.
+Because Conversational AI goes far beyond a conventional chatbot and ultimately sets the new standard for the customer experience.

 How is Conversational AI different from a traditional chatbot?

 The answer is simple: Conversational AI allows people to communicate with applications, websites or devices in their own language.
-Conversational AI thus goes far beyond the question-and-answer game of a simple chatbot.
-While the chatbot is thus primarily suitable for text-based conversations, Conversational AI can be operated via text as well as via speech.
+Thus, Conversational AI goes far beyond the question-and-answer game of a simple chatbot.
+While the chatbot is primarily suitable for text-based conversations, Conversational AI can be operated via text as well as via speech.

 Natural conversations thanks to Natural Language Processing